 Apple Inc. (Book Value) = US$ 375.32 billion – US$ 241.27 billion = US$ 134.05 billion

-For the purpose of analysis, the book value of equity is further divided by a total number of shares to make book value per share.
-Book value per share represents equity of the firm on per share basis.
+For the purpose of analysis, we divide the book value of equity by the total number of shares to make the book value per share.
+Book value per share represents the firm’s equity on a per-share basis.
 This means if the company dissolves, the shareholders will receive an amount per share as per book value per share.

 The formula for book value per share = book value of equity / total number of outstanding shares

-Taking above example of Apple Inc., we can calculate the book value per share as follows:
+Taking the above example of Apple Inc., we can calculate the book value per share as follows: